Anyone who has watched the episode of Sex and the City where Samantha has a chemical peel will probably have vowed never to have any such treatment.

 I recently got the Obagi Blue Radiance skin peel, which is a salicylic acid peel that helps with fine lines and wrinkles, uneven skin, blemishes and photoageing.
 You can read my full chemical peel experience here.
 But essentially, it made a big difference to my dehydrated, lined and wrinkled skin, rendering it smoother and more youthful.
 Not bad for maybe half a hour on a clinic bed.

-Here's my chemical peel before and after images for you to take a look at...
+To show you the kind of results that can be achieved, here are my chemical peel before and after images for you to take a look at...

 Did I come out looking like Samantha from Sex and the City?
 No. My skin was a bit pink, and in the following days it started to peel - but not to the extreme - just a bit in certain patches.
 And that's a good thing.
 You know it's working if it does that.